-You retain the right to withdraw from our proceedings at any stage – however, if you do accept a final decision, it will become legally binding and you may lose your right to take the complaint elsewhere.
+You retain the right to withdraw from our proceedings at any stage – however, if you do accept a final decision, it will become legally binding on both parties and you may lose your right to take the complaint elsewhere.

 We are not here to take sides, our role is to investigate the complaint by taking account of any information, facts and evidence available and resolve the matter fairly if there is evidence to show that the business has done something wrong.
 We are not here to punish companies but aim to put you in the position you would have been in had the problem not occurred.

 - an apology;